-Widgets Tab Operations
+The Widgets Tab Display and Operations

-The Web GUI displays the Widgets tab, which you can use to access graphical views of System, Media, and Signaling data about the Oracle® Enterprise Session Border Controller.
-Each Widget corresponds to an ACLI show command.
-On the Widgets tab, you can click links to the Widgets for viewing and you can add Widgets to the Dashboard and your Favorites list.
+The Web GUI displays the Widgets tab, which you can use to access graphical views of System, Media, and Signaling data about the Oracle® Enterprise Session Border Controller and a few configuration dialogs.
+The views, called Widgets, correspond to an Acme Command Line Interface (ACLI) show command.

+On the Widgets tab, you can click links to the Widgets you want to see and add Widgets to the Dashboard and Favorites list.

-· Widgets Access and Behavior
+Widget Access and Behavior

-Widgets Access and Behavior
+Widget Access and Behavior